 COLORS: Black

-About Outdoor Research Carbide Sensor Gloves and Mittens
+About Outdoor Research Carbide Sensor Gloves

 The Ladder-Lock wrist cinch is equipped with Arcade Belts elastic webbing for durability and warmth.
 And the SuperCinch™ gauntlet locks in heat and seals out the cold.
 Additionally, the gloves have removable leashes to ensure they stay on your wrists when removed from your hands.
-Pull-on loops help the mittens and gloves go on easily, while clips keep them together when packed away.
+Pull-on loops help the gloves go on easily, while clips keep them together when packed away.

-PROS and CONS of the Outdoor Research Carbide Sensor Gloves and Mittens
+PROS and CONS of the Outdoor Research Carbide Sensor Gloves

 Pros: